Quantum decoherence and relaxation in long-baseline neutrino data: Results

-The results presented here comprise the analyses of all the decoherence and relaxation models introduced at Table~\ref{tab:decoh.cases}.
+The results presented here comprise the analyses of all the decoherence and relaxation models introduced at Table~\ref{tab:decoh.cases}, using the MINOS and T2K (separately and combined) dataset.
+We also present an investigation of the effect of a reactor constraint and compare our upper bounds on $\gamma_0$ with previous bounds.
 For all analyses performed we consider as free variables the oscillation parameters described before, $\sin^2 \theta_{23}$, $\sin^2 \theta_{13}$, $\Delta m_{32}^2$ and $\delta_{\rm CP}$, and the decoherence and relaxation parameters, $\gamma_0$ and $n$.
-The solar neutrino oscillation parameters, $\sin^2 \theta_{12}$ and $\Delta m_{21}^2$, are kept fixed and we consider the normal mass hierarchy only.
-We scan all these free parameters to find the best-fit solution and the allowed regions for a given scenario, i.e., a combination of one of the cases and values of $n$.
+The solar sector neutrino oscillation parameters, $\sin^2 \theta_{12}$ and $\Delta m_{21}^2$, are kept fixed and we consider the normal mass hierarchy only.
+We scan all these free parameters to find the best-fit solution and the allowed regions for a given scenario, i.e., a combination of one of the cases and one of the values of $n$.